kodecocodes/i9t/custom-segues/custom-segues.markdown

 The animation doesn't scale from the right place any more!
 If you look in the debug console, you will see the print warning that you put in your code if the presenting view controller does not conform to ViewScalable.

-This is because the view controller is now embedded within a Navigation Controller.
-So the Navigation Controller is now the presenting view controller, not the AnimalDetailViewController.
+This is because the view controller is now embedded within a Navigation Controller, which means that the Navigation Controller is now the presenting view controller, not the AnimalDetailViewController.

 Fortunately, this is easily fixed.
 To be reusable in multiple situations, you can find out whether the presenting view controller is a Navigation Controller, and if so, take the Navigation Controller's top view controller as the presenting view controller.

-In **ScaleSegue.swift** at the top of `animateTransition(:_) in the **ScalePresentAnimator** class where it says:
+In **ScaleSegue.swift** at the top of `animateTransition(:_)` in the **ScalePresentAnimator** class where it says:

-    let fromViewController = transitionContext.viewControllerForKey(UITransitionContextFromViewControllerKey)
+    let fromViewController = transitionContext.viewControllerForKey(UITransitionContextFromViewControllerKey)!

 change it to: